metrists/metrists-cli/readme.md

 ---

-## Description

-Metrists is a methodology for continuesly publishing long-form content.
-We believe that books, should be published incrementally, quickly and with little to no manual process.
+Metrists acts as a Continuous Deployment pipeline for your books.
+It makes publishing books an incremental, quick and automated process.

 ## Table of Contents